GiulianoCrescimbeni/FootballAPI/README.md

 - [How it works?](https://github.com/GiulianoCrescimbeni/FootballAPI/new/master?readme=1#how-it-works)
 - [Installation and usage](https://github.com/GiulianoCrescimbeni/FootballAPI/new/master?readme=1#installation-and-usage)
 - [Conclusion](https://github.com/GiulianoCrescimbeni/FootballAPI/new/master?readme=1#conclusion)

+If you want to contribute, go ahead and fork it, togheter we can make it the best sports API in the world!

 # :mag: What is this?
 As the title says, this is a small project that consists of a fast API to provide information about soccer teams or scorers in many leagues.
 You can get the full live ranking of one of the championships supported, get much information about a single squad, and more!